JaLuJr/digital-chaos-order/content/content/creative-writing/index.md

+---
-## Creative Writing
+title: Creative Writing
+---

 This is where metaphor meets meaning.
-I use this space to experiment with poetic language, expressive storytelling, and writing that blends structure with my emotions.
+I use this space to experiment with poetic language, expressive storytelling, and writing that blends structure with emotion.